Ahzem/Billing-System/README.md

 ## Usage

--Import the Billing_System class from the BillingSystem module in your Python script.
+- Import the Billing_System class from the BillingSystem module in your Python script.

--Create an instance of the `Billing_System` class.
+- Create an instance of the `Billing_System` class.

--Initialize the necessary lists by calling the `empty_lists()` method.
+- Initialize the necessary lists by calling the `empty_lists()` method.

--Add items to the bill by calling the `add_items()` method.
+- Add items to the bill by calling the `add_items()` method.
 Enter the item name, quantity, and price when prompted.

--Continue adding more items or proceed to apply a discount by calling the `discount()` method.
+- Continue adding more items or proceed to apply a discount by calling the `discount()` method.

--If a discount is selected, enter the discount percentage.
+- If a discount is selected, enter the discount percentage.

--View the final itemized bill by calling the `display_bill()` method.
+- View the final itemized bill by calling the `display_bill()` method.

--The bill will be presented with the total quantity, total price (with or without discount), and a thank you message.
+- The bill will be presented with the total quantity, total price (with or without discount), and a thank you message.

--Encourage customers to return and provide a smooth shopping experience.
+- Encourage customers to return and provide a smooth shopping experience.

--Feel free to explore the code and customize it to suit your specific requirements.
+- Feel free to explore the code and customize it to suit your specific requirements.

 ## Dependencies

 This module utilizes the following Python libraries:

--`datetime`: for retrieving the current date and time.
+- `datetime`: for retrieving the current date and time.

--`date`: for calculating the date.
+- `date`: for calculating the date.

--Make sure you have these libraries installed before running the code.
+- Make sure you have these libraries installed before running the code.

 ## Contributing